St Catherine’s Surgery, First Floor, Wing 4, St Catherine's Health Centre, Church Road, Birkenhead, Wirral, CH42 0LQTel

 Send an email to email@example.com please remember to include your name, date of birth and then the medication you require.

 In person at the Surgery during our opening hours by completing an order slip and placing in the red boxes on both the 1st and 2nd floor reception desks.
-We are unable to provide pens and would strongly recommend you complete all details before attending surgery to ensure your trip to the Health Centre is as short as possible.-PLEASE DO NOT ATTEND THE SURGERY IF YOU OR YOUR HOUSEHOLD ARE EXPERIENCING ANY COVID 19 SYMPTOMS
+PLEASE DO NOT ATTEND THE SURGERY IF YOU OR YOUR HOUSEHOLD ARE EXPERIENCING ANY COVID 19 SYMPTOMS

 Providing there are no issues with your medication, your prescription should be ready after 4pm two full working days after we receive your request.
+However for items that are not on your repeat prescription may take longer.
 Please can we advise that we DO NOT contact you to confirm when your prescription is ready but you can always call us on 0151 643 6700 during our opening hours once you have allowed the two working days to pass.

 If your medication request is from Outpatients, your prescription should be ready after 4pm seven working days after we receive the request.